Le Grand Kallé: 1963–1983: Residency in Paris, African Team, and releases

 By May 1963, most African Jazz members had left Kabasele to form Orchestre African Fiesta, led by Tabu Ley and Nico Kasanda, which effectively dissolved the original lineup and left Kabasele without his core musicians.
 In April 1964, with assistance from Foster Manzikala, Kabasele rebuilt the band by recruiting mainly from Jeannot Bombenga's Vox Africa, bringing in Bombenga along with Casino Mutshipule, André Kambeta "Damoiseau", Papa Noël Nedule, Matthieu Kuka, Nsita Rolly, Alex Mayukuta, Joseph Munange "Maproco", and Michel Yuma Kasongo "Michel Sax", as well as guitarist Jacques Mambau "Jacky" from Les Bantous de la Capitale.
 Although he revived the African Jazz name, the band operated as an entirely new formation and was often referred to as "African Jazz — Nouvelle Formule" ("new formula").
 Over the next seven years, Kabasele and African Jazz continued to remain influential in the Congolese music scene.

-Members of African Jazz pictured on a bus returning from Liège, Belgium; Kabasele is third from the right.

 In 1966, a chance encounter in Paris brought together several former African Jazz musicians, including Joseph Mulamba "Mujos" Kwamy Munsi, Casimir Mbilia ("Casino"), Bombenga, Jean Serge Essous, Tino Baroza, and others, for a recording released under the African Jazz banner.
 However, these reunions ultimately strained relations between Bombenga and Kabasele.
 By June 1967, a disagreement led Bombenga to break away to revive Vox Africa, which then ended Kabasele's attempts to fully reestablish African Jazz.
 That same year, Congo hosted the Organisation of African Unity (OAU) summit at the Cité de l'OUA, and Kabasele composed "Carrefour Addis Abeba", distributing a copy to every delegate who visited Kinshasa.